 - A company that is not respected—perhaps not even known—by the majority of investors.

-- Last but not least, a chart that shows that other investors have begun to recognize the company’s potential as well; that tells Tim that his thinking is on the right track.
+- Last but not least, a chart that shows that other investors have begun to recognize the company’s potential as well; that tells us that our thinking is on the right track.

 For Russ Gremel, Walgreens checked all of those boxes.
 And that’s how he became a millionaire, at least temporarily.